Buoyy/DTMBridge/README.md

 A spigot plugin to link Discord and Minecraft via chat channels.

 ## Features:
+- Bidirectional chat between Minecraft and Discord
-- Discord channel to Minecraft chat linkage
+  - link a Discord text channel and a SpigotMC (or a fork) server chat channel
-- Server start/stop messages
+- Server info messages:
+  - started/stopped
-- Player join/leave messages
+  - player join/leave
-- Player advancement messages
+  - player advancements
 - Commands: /dtminfo;

 ## Prerequisites: